skip to Main Content

 You must understand the various penalties you can face if you’re a registered Virginia driver who drives while intoxicated or under the influence.
 Besides negative marks on your driving record, criminal sentencing is possible.

-Impact of DWI/DUI on Driving Record
+Impact of DWI/DUI on Driving Record in Virginia

 If convicted of a traffic-related offense in Virginia, the DMV will impose demerit points on your driver’s license.
 You might lose your driving privileges if you receive too many points.